Group Therapy in NYC

 The group is facilitated by Dr. Adella Nikitiades.
 Reach us at 212-506-5935 or email us at firstname.lastname@example.org

-Virtual or Online Group Therapy NYC
+Virtual Group Therapy NYC

-We offer both in-person and online group therapy to accommodate your needs and meet you where you are—at your home, office, or a location of your choosing.
+We offer online group therapy to accommodate your needs and meet you where you are—at your home, office, or a location of your choosing.
 Our group teletherapy service works similarly to our traditional sessions.
 We start with an initial consultation to get to know you and walk you through our process.
 Next, we’ll find the right therapist, group, and modality for you.
 While teletherapy can feel intimidating and isolated compared to in-person therapy, rest assured we have the training and capabilities to provide you with a confidential and comfortable environment.
 If you have any questions about our virtual group therapy, reach out to us!

 Booking an Appointment for Individual Therapy